 The YMCA also became known for its swimming pools, which it began to install in the 1880s to teach children how to swim because so many urban children were drowning.
 Consistent with the ideals of the physical culture movement in the 19th century, swimming and exercise was done naked at the YMCA.
 Swimming naked last until around 1970 when the Y admitted women and girls into membership.

 The body is not just an important aspect of Christian theology; it is fundamental to it.
 Christian theology, worship, sacraments, mission, and spirituality are all about the body because God created us as bodies in the first place and will recreate us as bodies in the resurrection of the body in the last place.
-Against the body shame in so much of our culture today, we need to retrieve the sense of the sanctity of our bodies and, in the words of St. Paul, glorify God in our bodies.
-Our bodies are God’s good creation and there is nothing shameful about them.
+Against the body shame in so much of our culture today, we need to retrieve the sense of the sanctity of our bodies and, in the words of St. Paul, glorify God in our bodies because our bodies are the temple of the Holy Spirit.
+There is a lot of body shame in our society and dissatisfaction with our bodies.
+But there is nothing shameful about our bodies from the perspective of God who created them.

 Pastor Frank Senn